camber.nextflow

 XSMALL

-: Optional[int]- The number of engines will handle multiple tasks in a parallel manner.
+: Optional[int]- The number of nodes will handle multiple tasks in a parallel manner.

 - Default is